Fortress Europe: Migration flashpoints in an election year

 What’s the context?

-• Politicians look to toughen rules as far right strengthens
+• European governments toughen rules as far-right strengthens

 • Rights groups warn refugees could be left in limbo

-Rights groups say the overhauled policy could increase arbitrary detention, racial profiling, and repatriations to countries where they are at risk of torture or imprisonment.
+Rights groups say the measures could increase arbitrary detention and repatriations to countries where asylum seekers are at risk of violence or unfair imprisonment, while lawyers warn that there could be an increase in court challenges.

 Britain